 It Is (and Isn’t) All in Your Head

 ) or cardiovascular disease, were currently on any medication, or had previous psychiatric therapy.
 Over the course of a year, the researchers gained access to blood draining from the brain of the volunteers by taking samples from their internal jugular veins, which are found in the neck.
-They then measured the blood concentrations of serotonin and two other neurotransmitters not believed to be directly related to SAD—dopamine and norepinephrine—to use as controls.
+They then measured the blood concentrations of serotonin and 2 other neurotransmitters not believed to be directly related to SAD—dopamine and norepinephrine—to use as controls.
 The neurotransmitter concentrations were then correlated to seasonal factors (measured daily), such as highest and lowest temperatures, total rainfall, and hours of bright sunlight.
 As expected, production of serotonin by the brain was lowest in winter and was strongly correlated with the amount of bright sunlight during the day.
 Other than bright sunlight, no other seasonal factors had an effect on serotonin production.
 Concentrations of dopamine and norepinephrine were not influenced by these factors.The major limitation of this study is that it was conducted on healthy volunteers, and it is not known whether environmental factors would affect people with SAD in the same way.